rb-uf/Cleo/readme.md

-Cleoh : Cryptographic leakage evaluation of Hardware
+## Cleo : Cryptographic leakage evaluation of Hardware

 The RISC-V instruction set architecture is known for its open-source and customizable design.
 One of the notable features of RISC-V is its modular and extensible nature, allowing developers to add custom instructions and extensions tailored to specific applications.
 One such security extension is the RISC-V Cryptography Extension (RISC-V Crypto).
 This extension enhances RISC-V processors with hardware acceleration for cryptographic operations, making it well-suited for secure computing tasks.
 In order to comply with standard architecture guidelines, RISC-V Crypto has developed proto-type hardware implementations in hardware description languages (e.g. Verilog).